- Table of Contents

 5. Can the Diamond Model be applied globally?

 Yes, the Diamond Model can be applied globally.
-While originally designed to analyze national competitiveness, it has been adapted to examine regional and even city-level competitiveness.
+While originally designed to analyse national competitiveness, it has been adapted to examine regional and even city-level competitiveness.
 It also considers how global factors and international operations of multinational corporations affect national competitive advantages.